suadnesimi1/CoffeMachine/README.md

 Combine both switches

-Because we have two choices (coffee + sugar), in more complex designs we could use a nested switch statement to handle all combinations.
+Because we have two choices (coffee + sugar), in more complex designs, we could use a nested switch statement to handle all combinations.

 For now, both inputs are processed separately and validated.

 Final output

 If all inputs are valid, the machine prints:
-"Please take your product"
+"Please take your product."

 🚀 Planned Improvement (Your Current Goal)

-In the final step, before printing “Please take your product”, you want to:
+In the final step, before printing “Please take your product”, You want to:

 ⏳ Add a 10-second delay